 The Global Cardboard Challenge is an opportunity for children to play and learn by using simple materials to build the things they imagine.
 The Cardboard Challenge:

 - lets children explore their interests and passions

 - teaches valuable "21st Century" skills like critical thinking, resourcefulness, perseverance and teamwork

 - brings communities together to foster and celebrate child creativity

-The Global Cardboard Challenge is an open-ended challenge that kicks off in September and culminates on October 11th, 2014.
-Plan your Challenge to take place over the entire month of September, with multiple days for kids to design and build, or as a one-day event on October 11th – it’s up to you.
+The Global Cardboard Challenge is an open-ended challenge that kicks off in September and culminates on October 1st, 2016.
+Plan your Challenge to take place over the entire month of September or as a single-day event on or around October 1st – it’s up to you.

 Get inspired and create

 Use "Caine's Arcade" as inspiration, then work with kids to build something awesome out of cardboard, recycled materials and imagination.
 Do it anywhere - schools, backyards, parking lots.
 Rules, themes, and timelines are yours to determine.

 day of play